 I have a project I want to weave: napkins to go with my Crisp Fall Day table runners.
 By “go with” I mean similar colors and a different pattern.
 I want them to coordinate rather than match.

-I make a plan and hear a quiet but as I set to work.
+I make a plan and hear a quiet But as I set to work.
 I ignore the hesitation about my color choices and make the warp, then dress the loom.
-As I weave a sample that but becomes I told you so.
+As I weave a sample trying out different weft colors, that But becomes I told you so.
 I continue weaving, determined not to give up and doing my best to suspend judgment until the cloth is washed and dried.

 I take the sample from the dryer and stand by my studio window, examining it.
 None of the weft colors work.
 I am disappointed, uncertain how to move forward.
 So I start a project on my other loom.